 - The most exciting part of the visit!
 Most providers use a handheld doppler to measure to the baby’s heart rate but the heart rate can also be assessed by ultrasound machines.
 Normal fetal heart rates are between 110-160 beats per minute and heart rates are higher at the beginning of pregnancy.

 Lab testing at 16 weeks consists of catching up any outstanding labs from the initial OB visit and any pertinent genetic (carrier or aneuploidy) screening.
 Screenings vary greatly across the United States and the area of the country you live in.
 Insurance providers also vary.
-For these reasons, the series won’t go into detail about genetic screening – it really deserves it’s own post or tool!
+Ask your provider about the screening options they offer.

 The is so much education to offer at 16 weeks.
 Most women have had a great return in energy and aren’t so tired.
 There is also a peak in eagerness to learn about the pregnancy and the interventions for the common discomforts of pregnancy.
 These are the common areas of education, but the sky really is the limit and varies greatly from provider to provider.

 The first trimester is wrought with constipation because the hormone progesterone slows down the activity of the bowels.
 Well really, progesterone slows down everything – you are growing a baby!

 There are a lot of things you can do to manage constipation but learning about what causes constipation and how to incorporate some lifestyle changes can really make the difference in your bathroom time and help prevent hemorrhoids.
 One of the best handouts I’ve seen on constipation is from the American Urogynecologic Society.

 The basics are this:

 - You need to drink enough water to prevent hard stools and provide your body with what it needs to function.
 The amount of water you need to drink is half your body weight in ounces.
 Example: You weigh 160 pounds.
 You need to drink about 80 ounces of waster each day during pregnancy.